 i.
 Amount of risk charges paid by the separate account to the general account for the past five (5) years as compensation for the risk taken by the general account; and

 ii.
 Amount paid by the general account due to separate account guarantees during the past five (5) years.

+iii.
+Separate account contracts where the general account provides an inherent or ultimate guarantee, such as with pension risk transfer (PRT) or registered index-linked annuity (RILA) products.
+These products often do not have stated yield or death benefit guarantees, but rather the general account serves as a final backstop if the separate account assets are insufficient to support the product obligations.
+This disclosure shall identify whether risk charges have been provided to the general account and affirm the inclusion of these separate account products within asset-liability testing.

 d.
-Discussion of securities lending transactions within the separate account, separately including the amount of any loaned securities within the separate account, and if policy and procedures for the separate account differ from the general account.For each grouping (as detailed in paragraph 33), the following shall be disclosed:
+Discussion of securities lending transactions and repurchase/reverse repurchase agreements within the separate account.
+This shall include the amount of any loaned securities within the separate account and the amount of any sold / acquired securities under repurchase agreements, and if policy and procedures for the separate account differ from the general account.

+e.
+Discussion of asset transfers that did not reflect sales in exchange for cash between the general account and the separate account.
+This shall include, but not be limited to, asset-for-asset swaps, contributions of general account assets to support separate account deficiencies, and dividends of assets from the separate account to the general account.

+For each grouping (as detailed in paragraph 33), the following shall be disclosed:

 Premiums, considerations or deposits received during the year;